Yusarina/Rinas-World-Pen-s-For-ChilloutVR/README.md

 These pen's are for ChilloutVR Worlds, simply import the Unity Package into Unity, go to objects folder and place the prefab into your project.

-A Pen which is a prop for ChlloutVR
+A Pen which is a world prefab for ChlloutVR

 - You can also get this off Gumroad: https://joliavr.gumroad.com/l/joliascvrworldpens
 - Find more assets on my website: https://jolia.xyz